15 More Fun & Engaging Empowerment Activities For Girls

 3. Role Model Hot Seat

-One girl sits in the “hot seat” and the group tells her what qualities they admire in her.
-(You can also do this anonymously for more shy groups.)
+One girl sits in the “hot seat” while others share what they admire about her.
+You can also collect compliments anonymously to ease pressure for shy groups.

 4. Strengths Sculptures